 Ickworth History walk, Ickworth Park, Horringer, near Bury.
 St. Edmunds, Suffolk

 With its history traced back to Domesday, Ickworth park has quite a story to tell.
 Originally managed as a working estate, its status today as a pleasure ground dates back only as far as the early 18th century.
 Walk with us around this beautiful parkland and let your imagination fly with our stories of its development over the years under the care, love and sometimes eccentric attentions of generations of Herveys and St Edmundsbury Abbey.
+See the sites of the original medieval Ickworth village and Hall.
+Visit the now-restored St. Mary’s, Hervey family church.
+Finish by walking part of the Albana walk and see some of its ancient trees.

 This route takes in a mixture of way-marked routes and cross-country paths, taking you through diverse habitats and scenery including open parkland with some great views.
 The remote areas and ancient woodland provides likely spots for deer sightings, while closer to the house, you pass the walled garden and church.